 Image credit: @aaronthh

 Across the road from Park Bench Deli, Pantler is a modern bakery and patisserie that delivers a selection of picturesque confectioneries.
 While the black logo may elicit numerous Black Panther references, “pantler” is actually a term meaning “a servant or officer in charge of the bread and the pantry in a great family”.
-It’s a manifestation of the owners’ commitment to doling out seriously good bakes, as well as their efforts to create a familial atmosphere in the cafe.
+It’s a manifestation of the owners’ commitment to seriously good bakes, as well as their efforts to create a familial atmosphere in the cafe.

 Image credit: @getcharred

 Yatsura ($9.50 for a slice) is their flagship cake; a cacophony of chocolate and hazelnut, perfect for people who eat Nutella by the spoonful.
 Cakes aside, an assortment of other baked goods is up for grabs, such as eclairs and tarts.
 Especially notable is their Cassis Mont Blanc Tart ($9.50), where a mountain of fragrant chestnut paste meets a buttery tart shell.

 8. Dapper Coffee

 Dapper Coffee should be your go-to cafe if you’re in need of a bit of sparkle to brighten up your day.
 Its dark, woody colour scheme and rack of alcohol bottles create a strange fusion of cafe and bar vibes, which is understandable considering that it turns into a pub, The Spiffy Dapper, at night.